 Kita Ikki expounded his ideas in two major works: KOKUTAI RON OYOBI JUNSEI SHAKAI SHUGI ( National Polity and Pure Socialism, 1903) and NIHON KAIZO- HO-AN TAIKO- ( An Outline Plan for the Reorganization of Japan, 1923).
-In them, he promotes an “Asian Nationalism” (as Breitbart News promotes White Nationalism) in which Japan shall be the leader of a united front of Asian peoples.
-In order for Japan to take on that role, however, Kita Ikki believed that Japan would have to free itself of the control of corrupt political, business and media elites.
-If Japan were not able to free itself from what he deemed to be weak, ineffective, liberal rule, it would never be able to fulfill it`s national mission or achieve it`s national destiny (leadership of Asia) and would fall under complete domination of the “Western Powers” (Just as Bannon`s Breitbart News suggests that Western Civilization is doomed to be defeated by radical Islam while corrupt elites and liberals – usually referred to as Libtards, by those who leave comments on their site - rule.
-They are apparently calling for a coalition of white Christians, i.e. Russia and the United States, etc. to fight off what they call Islamic Fascism.
+In them, he promotes an “Asian Nationalism” (as Breitbart News promotes White Nationalism) in which Japan shall be the leader of a United Front of Asian peoples.
+In order for Japan to take on that role, however, Kita Ikki believed that Japan would have to free itself from the control of corrupt political, business and media “elites” (sound familiar?).
+If Japan were not able to free itself from what he deemed to be weak, ineffective, liberal rule, it would never be able to fulfill it`s national mission or achieve it`s national destiny (leadership of Asia) – and would eventually fall under the complete domination of the “Western Powers” (Just as Bannon`s Breitbart News suggests that Western Civilization is doomed to be defeated by radical Islam while corrupt elites and liberals – usually referred to by as Libtards (?!) by those who leave comments on their site – rule.
+They are apparently calling for a coalition of white Christians in Russia, the United States, etc. to fight off what they call Islamo-Fascism.

-Kita Ikki wanted to make Japan great again (sound familiar?) - reclaim the energy and glory of the late 19th and early 20th century Japan in which the country had great military successes against both China and Russia and made tremendous progress in science, technology and nation-building in general.
-He saw the liberal years of Taisho Democracy (1912-1926) as a weak and muddled period (just as Bannon see the Obama Years (2008-2017), with corrupt, effete and incompetent men in charge – and a media (especially the Asahi Shimbun, Japan`s equivalent of the New York Times) as the enemy of the people. (sound familiar, again)?
+Kita Ikki wanted to make Japan great again (again, sound familiar?) – reclaim the energy and glory of the late 19th and early 20th century Japan in which the country had great military successes against both China and Russia – and made tremendous strides in science, technology and nation-building in general.
+He saw the liberal years of Taisho Democracy (1912-1926) as a weak and muddled period , with corrupt, effete and incompetent men in charge – and a media (especially the Asahi Shimbun, Japan`s equivalent of the New York Times) as the enemy of the people. (sound familiar, yet again?)

 Kita called for a coup d`etat so that the army could declare martial law and free Japan from the tentacles of this “evil” establishment and make possible a direct link between the Emperor and the People (long before Twitter let Trump “speak directly to Americans”).

-Certain officers in the upper-echelons of the Imperial Army sympathized with the coup and recommended that the demands be met, while others,were hesitant to supress the rebels by using military force in central Tokyo and thus start a mini civil war.
+Certain officers in the upper-echelons of the Imperial Army sympathized with the coup and recommended that the demands be met, while others, while not supportive, were hesitant to suppress the rebels by using military force in central Tokyo and thus setting off a mini civil war.
 This gave the rebels a misleading sense of confidence in the success of their plan – and in the fact that power would soon be restored to the Emperor and the People.(as Bannon believed that Trumps stunning electoral college victory would give him the chance to create chaos (perhaps even martial law) and go ahead with “deconstructing the administrative state”.

-When Army Minister Yoshiyuki Kawashima released a statement supporting them and then the Tokyo garrison expressed their support as well, the coup leaders must have thought that they had won ( as those who tried to meddle in the US election by spreading false information or releasing damaging material they had hacked believed their victory was complete at the moment the election was over).
+When Army Minister Yoshiyuki Kawashima released a statement supporting the “patriots” and then the Tokyo garrison expressed its support as well, the coup leaders must have thought that they had won ( as those who tried to meddle in the US election by spreading false information or releasing damaging material they had hacked believed their victory was complete at the moment the election was over).
 Things were far from over, though.
-Despite the enthusiastic support they had from certain quarters, at the highest levels of military leadership there was strong opposition to what was going on (think of Generals Mattis and McMaster`s attitudes towards many of Trump and Bannon`s ideas on Nato, relations with Russia, etc.).
+Despite the enthusiastic support they had from certain quarters, at the highest levels of military leadership there was strong opposition to what was going on (think of Generals Mattis and McMaster`s attitudes towards many of Trump and Bannon`s ideas on NATO, relations with Russia, etc.).

 Importantly, Emperor Hirohito, deeply disturbed by the murder of his closest advisers (carried out in his name, by those who supposedly revered him), broke from his traditional role of political neutrality and insisted that the rebel`s demands be rejected. (which reminds me of how Pope Francis – and is not the 2,000 year old Papacy the nearest equivalent there is to Japan`s 2,000 year old imperial-line – has been an active opponent of many of Mr, Bannon`s ideas.)